-The backplate should look like a thin strip of metal that is roughly in the shape of an X. Your motherboard should have one attached already, but we will also cover scenarios in which this may not be the case.
-If it is not, there are contingencies at your disposal to make sure you can attach your system’s cooler properly.
+The backplate should look like a thin strip of metal roughly in the shape of an X. Your motherboard should have one attached already, but we will also cover scenarios where this may not be the case.
+If not, there are contingencies at your disposal to ensure you can attach your system’s cooler properly.

 All backplates should be snug against the rear side of the motherboard.
-It is possible that the case model you have features cutouts that can help to guide you along the appropriate path for positioning the backplate.
+It is possible that your case model features cutouts that can help to guide you along the appropriate path for positioning the backplate.

 In most respects, yes, all motherboard backplates are the same.
 As we touched on, they are just strips of metal that serve as mounting points for the CPU cooler.

-It is possible that you might find a backplate that is not standard, but this would be the case only if you’re dealing with some kind of custom setup.
-If you are working with retail parts, backplates should be standardized so that they can fit into retail cases.
+It is possible that you might find a backplate that is not standard, but this would be the case only if you’re dealing with a custom setup.
+If you are working with retail parts, backplates should be standardized to fit into retail cases.

 If you are getting a new motherboard for your current case, you might be concerned about the backplate.
-However, all you need to do is look at how the current motherboard fits into your case now.
-If it came with its own backplate, and it fits within the system without any problems, you should be good to go.
+However, all you need to do is look at how the current motherboard fits your case.
+If it comes with its own backplate and fits within the system without any problems, you should be good to go.

 Your new motherboard and its accompanying backplate should both be able to fit inside the case properly without any issues.
-If you did not install your current motherboard yourself, you can follow the instructions on your new one for the best results.
+If you did not install your current motherboard, you could follow the instructions on your new one for the best results.
 CPU coolers should also come with similar instructions for mounting on a backplate.

-Whether you need to have a backplate for your motherboard can depend on what type of board or CPU cooler you have.
+Whether you need a backplate for your motherboard depends on what type of board or CPU cooler you have.
 If you are upgrading your processor’s cooler and don’t have any kind of backplate on your motherboard, you may need one for safety.

 If you find that you lack such a plate, it is possible that the new cooler you purchase will have one of its own.
 If it does, be sure to follow the instructions for installing the cooler in the correct spot.

-If you notice that your motherboard does have a backplate, it is because the manufacturer deemed it a necessary feature in order to accommodate whatever stock cooler your rig is using.
+If you notice that your motherboard has a backplate, it is because the manufacturer deemed it a necessary feature to accommodate whatever stock cooler your rig is using.

-However, depending on the type of cooler, its weight, and its configuration, it is possible that you don’t need the backplate in order for things to work well.
-We touched on some of the primary purposes of the backplate earlier, but it has a third job it can do that is dependent on the model of cooler you choose.
+However, depending on the type of cooler ad its weight and configuration, you may not need the backplate for things to work well.
+We touched on some of the primary purposes of the backplate earlier, but it can have a third job dependent on the model of cooler you choose.